Grant Achatz: Career

 In November 2009, Achatz and his Alinea team designed the menu for Ikarus, a restaurant in Salzburg, Austria, which brings in a top chef from a different restaurant each month to design the menu for that month and train the staff.

 Alinea was awarded three stars in the 2011 Michelin Guide for Chicago.
 It was repeated in 2012 when Alinea was the only restaurant to receive three stars in the 2012 Michelin Guide for Chicago.

 Achatz's other restaurants include Next, a restaurant that uses a unique ticketing system in Chicago, and The Aviary, a bar.
 Roister Chicago, a casual West Loop concept, The Office, a speakeasy cocktail bar located under The Aviary bar, and The Aviary/ Office NYC located in the Mandarin Oriental, New York.

-Reservations for Achatz's restaurant, Next, are so sought after, that tickets could be found on Craigslist for up to $500 per person.
-In February 2012, Achatz held a Dutch auction for tickets to Next's elBulli-inspired menu, raising over $275,000 for charity in just two days.
+Reservations for Achatz's restaurant, Next, are so sought after that tickets could be found on Craigslist for up to $500 per person.
+In February 2012, Achatz held a Dutch auction for tickets to Next's El Bulli-inspired menu, raising over $275,000 for charity in just two days.
 Auction prices varied between $4,000 and $5,000 for parties of two.

-Achatz has also served as a coach for the biennial culinary competition in Lyon, France, Bocuse d'Or.
+Achatz has also served as a coach for the biennial Bocuse d'Or culinary competition in Lyon, France.

 In 2016 Achatz and partner Nick Kokonas closed Alinea for a complete renovation and overhaul of the food, space, and experience.

-In 2016 Achatz and his team launched two consecutive multi-week pop-up experiences in Madrid, Spain, and Miami, Florida, over the course of Alinea's closure.
+During the closure, Achatz and his team held two consecutive multi-week pop-up experiences in Madrid, Spain, and Miami, Florida.

 Books

-In October 2008, Grant Achatz and co-author Nick Kokonas published Alinea, a hardcover coffee table book featuring more than 100 of the restaurant's recipes.
+In October 2008, Achatz and co-author Nick Kokonas published Alinea, a hardcover coffee table book featuring more than 100 of the restaurant's recipes.
 The book's narrative follows life in the kitchen for Achatz and his crew, and includes more than 400 behind-the-scenes photographs by Lara Kastner.

 In June 2009, Achatz and Kokonas sold Life, On the Line, their dual-voiced recount of their collaboration on Alinea and Achatz's battle with cancer to Gotham Books.
 The book was released on March 3, 2011.

 Kokonas and Achatz have also released two digital cookbooks from Next Restaurant, one on the Apple iBook platform, and one in a more universal PDF format.
 As in the style of the Alinea cookbook, both books provide the exact recipes used during the Paris 1906 and Tour of Thailand menus, without making adjustments for the average home cook.
 While the Paris 1906 book was released for purchase via iTunes, Tour of Thailand was released on a pay-what-you-want model on Next's ticketing site.

-Grant was featured in a 2014 Dan Waldschmidt's book Edgy Conversations: How Ordinary People Can Achieve Outrageous Success, a book about preventing suicide with sense with stories about famous people that had disasters.
-Almost at the end of the book, he told the story about Grant's tongue cancer in July 2007 and the success of his restaurant in that time.
+Achatz was featured in a 2014 Dan Waldschmidt's book Edgy Conversations: How Ordinary People Can Achieve Outrageous Success, a book about preventing suicide with stories about famous people that had disasters.
+He told the story about Achatz's tongue cancer in July 2007 and the success of his restaurant in that time.